 - Rising blood alcohol: Alcohol levels continue to rise for 30 to 45 minutes after drinking, and for as long as two hours in some cases.
 In the time it takes for a DUI traffic stop, investigation, and arrest to occur, blood alcohol levels may have risen to above the legal limit, even though they were below the legal limit while you were driving.

-If you are facing DUI charges, call Werksman Jackson & Quinn LLP at (213) 688-0460.
+If you are facing DUI charges in Los Angeles, call Werksman Jackson & Quinn LLP at (213) 688-0460.
 When you hire us, you are getting an entire legal team of talented DUI defense attorneys to help you fight the charges.

 Recent Case Results